wiktor-falek/poe3/README.md

 ### Features

-- Character inventory and equipment management (drag & drop API, popovers), with state synchronised between database, backend and frontend in real time.
+- Character inventory and equipment management (drag & drop API, popovers), with state synchronised between database, socket server and frontend in real time.

 - Global chat with client side and server side commands.
-Supports multiple separate rooms, use `/global` command to join a room.
+Messages have different groups such as: System, Global, Whisper, Party, Guild whose visibility can be toggled on/off.
+Supports 1000 separate global rooms, use `/global n` command to join a room `n`.

-- Granting silver and xp rewards.
+- Granting persistent rewards to a character such as silver and xp.

+- Party system supporting up to four players.

-- Basic combat prototype, very messy and doesn't support multiple clients in one dungeon instance.
+- Basic turn based combat prototype.
+Enemy and ally party which hold up to 8 entities.
+Player is able to target an enemy and use Basic Attack to deal random amount of damage based on strength attribute.
+As of now doesn't support multiple clients in one dungeon instance.

 <br>